jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

   module loader, managed-list host, and command bus.
 - Do not migrate every object type at once.
 Enforce the rule, prove item, then move one domain per slice.
-- Do not maintain two base-item sources.
-Keep checked-in SmallS definitions canonical and the 2DA converter offline-only.
+- Do not maintain native and SmallS copies of resource facts.
+Load one native indexed array and expose mechanical lookups to gameplay SmallS.
 - Do not build one opaque universal undo payload.
 Use generic propset patches and explicit typed core native batches.
 - Do not teach RML about propsets, JSON, native components, or game policy.